bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 our atlas.

-And believe it or not, what we do is restrict our atlas such that chart transition map between any pair of charts is infinitely differentiable or in other word smooth.
+And believe it or not, what we do is restrict our atlas such that chart transition map between any pair of overlapping charts is infinitely differentiable or in other word smooth.
 With that restriction, we now have a smooth manifold $(M,
 \mathcal{O, A})$ where we can do calculus without running into ill definition.